- Dead before arrival?

 What will it look like?

-When there is talk about the Climate Action Law, this isn't always referring to a single law.
-The climate action law package is expected to consist of three elements, Karsten Sach, director general in the German environment ministry (BMU) said at a conference in Berlin:
+According to the environment ministry, the climate action law package is expected to consist of three elements, Karsten Sach, director general in the German environment ministry (BMU) said at a conference in Berlin:

 1) A framework climate action law